Brasidas (†422 BCE): Spartan officer, one of the most important generals during the Archidamian War.

-Brasidas proceeded to Sicyon and Corinth, where he wanted to recruit additional forces.
+Brasidas proceeded to Sicyon and Corinth, where he wanted to recruit additional forces (424).
 At the same time, the Athenian commanders Demosthenes and Hippocrates tried to capture Megara.
 The surprise attack, however, was foiled when the soldiers of Brasidas, who had made a forced march, arrived on the scene.
-Still, Megara had lost its port Pegae, another severe blow for a small town that had already been reduced to straits by the war.
+Still, Megara had lost its port Pegae, another severe blow for a small town that had already been reduced to dire straits.

 This was one of the most important events during the war.
 Other member states of the Athenian league now revolted as well: almost every town on the Athos peninsula and Torone on the Sithonia peninsula.
 Brasidas now needed reinforcements, because he could not control so many towns; when the campaign had been launched, it had been believed that there would be sufficient Macedonian soldiers to help, but king Perdiccas was unreliable.
 This was also the reason why Sparta was unable to send the reinforcements that were required: the Athenians would not again allow Spartan troops to pass through Thessaly, and it was unlikely that the Macedonian king would again allow a Spartan army to pass through his territories after Brasidas' unwillingness to do what had been requested.